We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best organic cooling comforter

 This organic comforter is made entirely from sustainable bamboo.
-Like other natural fibers, bamboo has breathability that makes it ideal for cooler, comfortable sleep.
+Like other natural fibers, bamboo has breathability that makes it one of the best lightweight comforters for summer and a good option for cooler, comfortable sleep.

-Ettitude uses bamboo pulp to create lyocell, a smooth, durable fabric that helps wick away moisture for cooler sleep.
-The result is a silky cooling comforter that offers the feel of down in a hypoallergenic, vegan package.
+Ettitude uses bamboo pulp to create lyocell, smooth, durable fabric with moisture-wicking cooling technology for better sleep.
+The result is a silky cooling comforter that offers the feel of a down comforter in a hypoallergenic, vegan package.

-As a bonus, the company says their non-toxic fiber creation process saves 98 percent of the water used.
+As a bonus, the company says its nontoxic fiber creation process saves 98% of the water used.

-While this comforter does come in a winter weight, reviews recommend the lightweight version for summer or winter, saying it warms just as well as it cools.
-Most reviewers love this comforter, though a few say it was a little thin for the price.
+While this comforter comes in a winter weight, reviews recommend the lightweight version for summer or winter, saying it warms just as well as it cools.

 Note that the company does not offer a sleep trial for comforters, but you can try their sheets, duvet covers, and pillowcases risk-free for 30 nights.